If your knees hurt when you ski, you have to decide: Is its good hurt or bad hurt? Here is an abbreviated guide to both types of pain.

 If you are in pain, solve the problem promptly.
 Playing forever means enjoying each and every day.
 We used to issue prescriptions that said, Must ski powder.
 Now they just say, Must ski.
 But powder is always our preferred way to slide.

-Hear the remarkable story from professional ski instructor Angela who saved her skiing career with a double partial knee replacement in one knee.
+Or hear the remarkable story from professional ski instructor Angela who saved her skiing career with a double partial knee replacement in one knee